 Yes, I can say that I know how FRUSTRATING your situation is.

-No matter how hen-pecked ANY man is, he will NOT just hang about with a woman for lengthy periods if he doesn’t enjoy your company, because men are built to run away and go empty themselves of the feelings of ‘connection’, as you learned about in depth in Commitment Control.
-(Check out out Commitment Masterclass here)
+Because men are built to run away and go empty themselves of the feelings of ‘connection’, as you learned about in depth in Commitment Control.

 Now for your questions.

-You’re not asking the right questions my dear!
-This isn’t about throwing space his way – although I totally understand how you got that idea.
+You’re actually not asking the right questions my dear!
+Throwing space his way isn’t the answer – although I totally understand how you got that idea.

 What I’m suggesting to you is that you forcing space on him in this way is not what he wants.
 If he wanted it, he would take it for himself.